-The Company provides limited perquisites to its named executive officers and operates under the belief that benefits of a personal nature or those which are not available to the other employees of the Company should generally be funded from the executives' personal funds.
-The Company believes that the supplemental benefits that it does provide to the named executive officers are reasonable when compared to the peer group and other similarly-sized companies and are appropriate additional items of compensation for these individuals.
+The Company provides limited perquisites to its Named Executive Officers and operates under the belief that benefits of a personal nature or those which are not available to the other employees of the Company should generally be funded from the executives' personal funds.
+The Company believes that the supplemental benefits that it does provide to the Named Executive Officers are reasonable when compared to the peer group and other similarly-sized companies and are appropriate additional items of compensation for these individuals.

-Group-term life insurance (or a combination of group-term life insurance and individually-owned policies) is provided for each of the named executive officers in an amount equal to up to four times the individual's base salary.
+Group-term life insurance is provided for each of the Named Executive Officers and other executives of the Company in an amount equal to the lesser of up to four times the individual's base salary or \$2,000,000.

 The Company operates aircraft to facilitate the operation and management of its business.
-The Board has adopted a policy that requires the Chief Executive Officer to use the Company's aircraft for both his business and personal travel.
-From time to time, the other named executive officers are also permitted to use the Company's aircraft for their personal use.
-The incremental cost of personal air travel attributable to each named executive officer's personal aircraft usage, to the extent applicable (if any) is included in the Summary Compensation table below.
-In addition, named executive officers are taxed on the income attributable to their personal use of company aircraft based on Internal Revenue Service guidelines and are not grossed up by the Company.
+The Board has adopted a policy which provides that the Chief Executive Officer shall generally use the Company's aircraft for his business and personal travel; provided, however, that when, in the Chief Executive Officer's discretion, travel by commercial aircraft is more efficient and does not involve unreasonable personal risk, the Chief Executive Officer may instead use commercial aircraft.
+From time to time, the other Named Executive Officers may also be permitted to use the Company's aircraft for their personal use, provided that the use of the Company's aircraft for business purposes will take precedence over any personal use.
+The incremental cost of personal air travel attributable to each Named Executive Officer's personal aircraft usage, to the extent applicable (if any), is included in the Summary Compensation table below.
+In addition, Named Executive Officers are taxed on the income attributable to their personal use of company aircraft based on Internal Revenue Service guidelines and are not grossed up by the Company.